 While the creators and writers were thinking of Gus' trap, Darren Lynn Bousman suggested a trap in which someone would have to reach into a jar (as Gus embezzled money, and his tape would say something along the lines of him always putting his hand in the proverbial cookie jar).
 If they weren't able to retrieve the antidote, they would be forced to lose their hand.
 This finally developed into the razor box trap, which was then used on Addison instead.
 When Addison walks into the room, you can see her take an envelope with the tape inside, meant for Gus.
 Tearing it open, she finds the tape, but tosses it aside, as she doesn't have a tape recorder to play it.

-It is assumed there would be at least 7 antidotes in the house, one for each person, excluding Amanda of course.
-Only 6 however are mentioned/shown.
-1 in the safe, which is presumably used on Daniel in the end.
-Then there are 2 in the furnace with Obi, 2 in the needle room & the one that gets spilled in the razor trap box.
+It is assumed there would be at least seven antidotes in the house, one for each person, excluding Amanda.
+Only six however are mentioned/shown.
+One in the safe, which is presumably used on Daniel in the end.
+Then there are two in the furnace with Obi, two in the needle room, and one in the razor box trap.

 Before settling on the final version of the furnace, the creators and writers of originally thought of having Obi's tape recorder attached to the collar of a pit bull in the basement.
 They decided against it, as it would lead to cruelty to animals, and instead attached it to a corpse-like mannequin.
 According to storyboards for this scene, Obi would have only had to reach for one antidote, while a key took the place of the second antidote.

 Jigsaw states that if Detective Matthews plays along with his game and listens long enough, he will find his son Daniel "in a safe and secure state".
 He is already providing a clue to the boy's location, as Daniel is literally found in a safe at the end.